Guard8-ai/SEAR/BOOLEAN_QUERIES.md

 ```

 **How it works**:
-- Executes separate FAISS searches for each topic
+- Executes separate searches for each topic
 - Combines results using set union
-- Deduplicates by `(corpus, location)` key
+- Deduplicates by location
 - Preserves highest score for duplicates

 ### 2. Difference (Exclusion)